sowmithnandan/StressModellingPackageTest/README (1).md

 ## Documentation

-The package structure can be explained in the below steps.

 <details><summary>Preface</summary><p>
   Build a bayesian network for a Target using [Netica](https://www.norsys.com/netica.html) or [bnlearn](https://pypi.org/project/bnlearn/) understanding the dependent and independent variables affecting the Target.